The installation of RSpec itself is alike:

 That are pretty little specifications.
 Before fullfilling them, the test was run:

-user$ rspec spec/models/person_spec.rb
+user$ rspec spec/models/person_spec.rbit returns:

 Failures: